Typically, with script-based tests, you create a test file, and pass the file name to the

 DiagnosticRecord field in the

 TestResult object.
 For example, if your

 test results are stored in the variable

 The recorded diagnostics are

-To access particular types of test diagnostics for a particular test,
+types of test diagnostics for a test, use the

 selectLogged methods of the

 records qualification failures and logged events at the